-The graduate petition is used by graduate students to request any action from the Graduate College.
-These petitions are available from the NRES Student Services Center and online at the Graduate College web site.
-The student completes a request on the front of the form, and the advisor signs their approval on the reverse side.
+The graduate petition is used to request any action from the Graduate College.
+These petition instructions, including all supporting documentation required for various requests, are available online at the Graduate College web site

+(http://grad.illinois.edu/gsas/petition\instruct.cfm).
+The student completes a request, submits it online, prints it out, signs it, and asks his/her advisor to endorse the petition (which includes an explanation of his/her support and signature).
 The form is then returned to the NRES Student Services Center where it will be submitted to the Department Head for approval.
 If approved at the department level, the petition will be forwarded to the Graduate College.
 The student will be notified of the Graduate College decision directly by email.
-Common examples of uses of the graduate petition are: acceptance of non-degree coursework towards a degree, extension of time to complete a degree, and transfer from the M.S. program to the Ph.D. program.
+Common examples of uses of the graduate petition are acceptance of non-degree coursework towards a degree, extension of time to complete a degree, transfer from the M.S. program to the Ph.D. program, and to extend time for an I or DFR grade.

-Decisions made at the departmental level require approval of the NRES Graduate Education Committee, and requests should be made in writing, using the NRES Request for Action form.
+Decisions made at the departmental level require approval of the NRES Graduate Admissions and Policy Committee, and requests should be made in writing, using the NRES Request for Action form.